luisflarota/luisflarota.github.io/_posts/2019-3-21-Blasting.md

 2- Compute all variables for Kuz-Ram model

-Even though one method from the app's frontend will be described here, this is not fully described here.
+Even though one method from the app frontend will be described here, this is not fully described here.
 Please, check the [frontend-code](https://github.com/luisflarota/Blasting_Project/blob/master/frontend.py){:target="\_blank"} for more information.
 ~~~python
 def solve_kuz_ram():